beersheba/TexelChat/README.md

 <img src="https://github.com/beersheba/texel-chat/blob/master/images/chat.png" width="700">

-Source can be compiled using Android Studio or VSCode.
+Source code can be compiled using Android Studio or VSCode (open the root directory).

 If you don't have Flutter on your machine, <a href="https://flutter.dev/docs/get-started/install">please install it first</a>